-Dolly Parton Is Still Helping Fire Victims: She Invites Visitors To Gatlinburg, Pigeon Forge, And Dollywood In Sevier County Tennessee
+Dolly Parton Is Still Helping Fire Victims: She Invites Visitors To Gatlinburg, Pigeon Forge, And Dollywood In Sevier County, Tennessee

-Dolly Parton came to the aid of Gatlinburg, Pigeon Forge, and greater Sevier County Tennessee residents after a wildfire claimed over 1000 homes in these Tennessee mountain towns.
+Dolly Parton came to the aid of Gatlinburg, Pigeon Forge, and greater Sevier County, Tennessee residents after a wildfire claimed over 1000 homes in those Tennessee mountain towns.
 Dolly immediately pledged to help, promising each family who lost their primary residence $1000 a month, through her Dollywood Foundation.

 Still, Pigeon Forge and Gatlinburg Tennesee residents are struggling in the midst of winter with higher than normal rents.
 Income is lower in the winter for almost all Sevier County residents in their tourism-dependent economy.
 Dolly Parton’s generosity is helping them stay alive at least.

 Gatlinburg Tennessee, Pigeon Forge, Dollywood and the Surrounding Sevier County won’t see a lot of tourist dollars until spring, although of course visitors are welcome anytime.
-Most of Sevier County residents depend on tourism, in one way or another, yet tourism is down 10 – 15 percent from last year’s offseason.
+Most of Sevier County residents depend on tourism in one way or another, yet tourism is down 10 – 15 percent from last year’s offseason.

 Dolly Parton said in an e-mail interview with The Tennessean, it was very fortunate that nearly all of the downtown tourist attractions in both Gatlinburg and Pigeon Forge survived.
 Even though homes were lost, at least the people still have jobs.
 Dolly Parton said it was a real “blessing.”
 Dollywood also survived the fire.